Venue

 The college is set in 360 hectares of wonderful landscaped gardens, including a Victorian walled garden, a tree-lined walk, a large glasshouse and extensive grounds, walks and woods.
 At any point in the course, you can walk out across fields and among trees – but the classrooms are easily accessible in a compact block.

-Before or after the course, explore Beverley, where Beverley Minster, a Gothic masterpiece bigger than most cathedrals, has the largest collection of medieval musical carvings in the world, showing more than 70 musicians with at least 20 different instruments.
+Before or after the course, you could explore Beverley, where Beverley Minster, a Gothic masterpiece bigger than most cathedrals, has the largest collection of medieval musical carvings in the world, showing more than 70 musicians with at least 20 different instruments.
+(Book extra nights direct with the college.)

 Bishop Burton College